-Sharp differences in racial opportunity occur across different geography, said Williams, citing a tool that measures economic opportunity using IRS data to track the outcomes of 20 million kids growing up in the 1990s across the country.
+Sharp differences in racial opportunity occur regionally, Williamsn said, citing a tool that measures economic opportunity using IRS data to track the outcomes of 20 million kids growing up in the 1990s across the country.

 If you grow up in a low-income family, Williams said, you’re almost destined to grow up to be a low-income adult.

 Looking at a metric like job growth, he added, is not very associated with our measure of opportunity.
-He cited places like Atlanta and Charlotte, where new jobs are flowing into the area, and, on the surface, appear to be very prosperous areas, “but it seems like the kids who grow up there, especially in lower- and middle-income families aren’t able to tap into all the resources in those communities.”
+He cited Atlanta and Charlotte, areas that have new jobs flowing in and that, on the surface, appear to be very prosperous.
+“But it seems like the kids who grow up there, especially in lower- and middle-income families, aren’t able to tap into all the resources in those communities,” Williams said.

-Oftentimes, Williams said, people are moving to those places to take those jobs but children who grew up just a few miles away aren’t able to rise up the income ladder and be part of all the prosperity taking place there
+Oftentimes, he said, people are moving to those places to take those jobs, but children who grew up in the area aren’t able to rise up the income ladder and be part of all the prosperity taking place there.

 Race is a very big driver of opportunity in almost every community in the country, he added.

-“The best places for Black men is still worse than the worst places for white men,” he said.
-“Black men and white men who grew up in the same community, even in the same neighborhood still have very different outcomes.
+“The best places for Black men are still worse than the worst places for white men,” he said.
+“Black men and white men who grew up in the same community, even in the same neighborhood, still have very different outcomes.